Enhancing deep neural networks with morphological information: Evaluation

 \subsubsection{Results for the comment filtering task}

-Table \ref{tab:comment-filtering-results} shows the NER results for LSTM and BERT baselines and their enhancements, described in Section~\ref{sec:comment-filtering-models}.
-All BERT-based models outperform the LSTM-based models by a large margin for both languages, Croatian and English.
+Table \ref{tab:comment-filtering-results} shows the CF results for LSTM and BERT baselines and their enhancements, described in Section~\ref{sec:comment-filtering-models}.
+We compute the statistical significance of the differences between the baseline LSTM and BERT models and their best-performing counterparts with morphological additions.
+To do so, we use the unpaired t-test \citep{student1908-ttest} and check for statistical significance at $p=0.01$ level, as in the other two tasks.

-Adding POS tags and universal features to neural architectures of either type does not increase the classification accuracy and may even decrease it in some cases.
-As the accuracy does not increase with the best set of hyperparameters, we do not further discuss the effect of different pooling types on the performance, though we note that none of the pooling approaches consistently performed best.
+All BERT-based models outperform the LSTM-based models by a large margin in all languages.
+Adding POS tags and universal features to neural architectures of either type does not seem to significantly benefit their $F_1$ score in general.
+Although the mean scores of the best performing enhanced models are often higher, the difference is under $0.010$ in most cases.
+The exceptions are Greek ($+0.017$) and Slovene ($+0.010$) for LSTM models, and Korean ($+0.010$) for BERT models, although the improvements are not statistically significant due to the noticeable standard deviation of the scores.
+On the other hand, the enhanced models perform practically equivalently or slightly worse on Arabic.
+As the performance scores do not statistically differ with the best set of hyperparameters, we do not further analyse the effect of different pooling types on the performance.
+However, we did not observe any pooling approach to perform best consistently.